- Peak oil started my journey

 2. Peak everything

-Learning about peak oil started me reading other environmental books.
-The story is bleak.
-Coal, oil and gas have given us the cheap energy to accelerate everything we do.
-Cheap energy has turbo-charged mining, fishing, farming, hunting, logging, building, and over-populating this planet.
-Cheap energy has grown our economy and our population.
-Peak oil is only the tip of the iceberg, or the proverbial canary in the coalmine!
-The real environmental crisis is that we are simply using too many finite resources too fast, making our civilisation prone to depletion and collapse.
-If we already use renewable resources like fresh water too fast — with over half the rivers in the world not reaching the sea — then naturally we want to check how our finite resources are going.
+We even use renewable resources like fresh water too fast — with over half the rivers in the world not reaching the sea.
+So naturally we want to check how our finite resources are going.
 It turns out they’re not so good.
-Underground aquifers or ‘bore water’ – the so-called ‘fossil water’ that took thousands of years to accumulate – are running dry.
+Underground aquifers – or in Australia ‘bore water’ are fossil water that took thousands of years to accumulate.
+They are are running dry.
 This is already hurting agriculture.
 Not only that, but industrial farming is killing our soils.
 100,000 square kilometres dry up and blow away annually!
 Scientific American said the world’s farmland topsoils could be gone in 60 years.
 Farming could also suffer from climate change, as global warming cuts crop yields by 10% per degree!
 See Peak water, soil, and food.

 All these trends are accelerating as the population explodes and the number of people on earth grows around 75 million annually.
 It’s like adding a new United Kingdom every year.

 The speed of growth is amazing.
-Did you know that if anything grows at 2% per year for one lifetime, there would be 4 times as much in just 70 years?
-This is just basic maths, but it applies to anything, whether describing growth in people, power plants, or pollution.
-Anytime you hear “something” is growing at a percent a year, ask yourself what that would look like over a human lifetime?
+Did you know that if anything grows at 2% per year for one lifetime of 70 years, there would be 4 times as much in just 70 years?
+This is just basic maths.

 1% growth per year = 2 times as much